{{ summaryHeading }}

 Distance from bottom-bracket center to rear-axle center.

-The largest chainring and largest rear cog path used for chain sizing checks.
+The route around the largest chainring and largest rear cog.

 Add-link allowance

-Extra links added after the theoretical shortest path to give the drivetrain practical movement.
+Extra links added after the shortest big-big path to give practical movement.

 Wrap capacity

-The amount of chain slack the rear derailleur must manage across gear combinations.
+The chain slack a rear derailleur must manage across chainring and cog combinations.

 Raw links